oracle-quickstart/oci-apex-workflow-template/README.md

 ## Disclaimer

+**The latest SQLcl API changed to a point that this flow does not work anymore, so this repo is being archived.
+If you used this repo, do not upgrade to version later than 22.2**

 **There was an issue with SQLcl v22.1.1 that caused changelogs not to be recorded properly, so that table changelogs created with that version would get DELETED when rolling back a change.**

 **This bug was fixed in SQLcl v22.2, HOWEVER, upgrading alone is not sufficient to fix the problem.**